-Typically inference methods have been developed assuming that: (1) the life time distribution in a constant stress environment belongs to a common family of distributions, and (2) the scale parameter of such a distribution is related to the stress environment via a parametric function known as a time transformation function (TTF) (see for example Mann et al (1974)).
-In addition, most of the inference methods are based on the use of maximum likelihood estimation which may require large sample sizes for meaningful statistical ALT inference (see for example Nelson (1980)).
-In this paper, only the first assump-tion will be adhered to.
+The focus of this paper is on the statistical inference problem, i.e. on how to make inference about the reliability in the use environment by obtaining information in the accelerated environments.
+Typically inference methods have been developed assuming that: (1) the life time distribution in a constant stress environment belongs to a common family of distributions, and (2) the scale parameter of such a distribution is related to the stress environment via a parametric function known as a time transformation function (TTF) [3].
+In addition, most of the inference methods are based on the use of maximum likelihood estimation which may require large sample sizes for meaningful statistical ALT inference.

+In this paper, only the first assumption will be adhered to.
 Specifically, inference will be developed using the Weibull failure time model.
 The inference method is Bayesian in nature and will rely on the use of engineering judgment to specify prior distributions for the Weibull model parameters.
-While there is a host of literature in this area, the only Bayesian inference procedure developed for the Weibull model that we know of is presented in Mazzuchi et al (1997) for constant stress ALTs in conjunction with the parametric TTF.
+While there is a host of literature in this area, for example [4-7], the only Bayesian inference procedure developed for the Weibull model that we know of is presented in Mazzuchi et al [8] for constant stress ALTs in conjunction with the parametric TTF.
 The inference procedure herein will be developed for a wide range of ALT scenarios with no TTF assumption.
+There has been a continued interest on the topic of comparison of ALT designs [9-13].
+It is hoped that this unified framework can be used to provide further insight.

-In Section 2 the general likelihood model is developed.
+In Section 2, the general likelihood model is developed.
 In Section 3 the prior distribution for the shape parameter and scale parameters of the Weibull failure time model is outlined.
 The posterior inference is briefly discussed in Section 4.
 The approach is illustrated by an example in Section 5.